 (c) Will be initiated by ERCOT and transmitted to the TDSP in the event of a Mass Transition.

-(d) Will be initiated by ERCOT and transmitted to the TDSP in the event of an acquisition transfer.
+(d) Will be initiated by ERCOT and transmitted to the TDSP in the event of an Acquisition Transfer.

 (12) Enrollment Notification Response (814_04)